-- Project 4 is due Friday at 6pm central. - Worksheet 15 is available.
-It is the last worksheet.
-There is no quiz on that material. - No TA or instructor office hours in final exam week (Dec 7-11).
+- You're done with MCS 260 homework! - Project 4 is due Friday at 6pm central. - Worksheet 15 is available.
+It is the last worksheet. - No TA or instructor office hours in final exam week (Dec 6-10).

 THREADING

 Today we'll talk more about multi-threaded programming, which we introduced in Lecture 39.